 It’s easy to underestimate relatively minor ailments — broken wrist, food poisoning, chipped tooth — but even these can cost up to thousands to treat when you’re abroad.
 This is where you’d be glad you have the foresight to get insured.

-#3: Your expensive camera is damaged during your trip
+#3: Your expensive camera equipment is damaged during your trip

-#4: You are on a road trip in Australia when you hit a kangaroo
+#4: You’re on a road trip in Australia and you hit a kangaroo

 Disclaimer: The scenarios depicted above are purely hypothetical.
 Benefits will vary depending on the travel insurance policy you should decide to purchase.
 Please check the terms and conditions of your policy to be fully aware of the benefits that are available to you.